rodrigopimentel/211-fall-2019/lab-03/readme.md

 ## 2.2.
 Programming Portion
 <!--- simple branching / switch problem --->
-:white_check_mark: Question 4.
+:white_check_mark: program1.cpp.
 Implement an algorithm using C++ that outputs the letter grade to a number grade.
 You can use a typical grade scheme found [here](https://pages.collegeboard.org/how-to-convert-gpa-4.0-scale).

 <!--- forced if/elif/else --->
-:white_check_mark: Question 5.
+:white_check_mark: program2.cpp.
 Implement an algorithm using C++ to detect a speeding car, given that the speed limit is 50 mph.
 This algorithm should have three possible outputs, "Safe" for any speed below the limit, "Pushing your luck" for any speed in the range [50-55]mph, and "Speeding" for any speed greater than 55.

 <!--- simple branching --->
-:white_check_mark: Question 6.
+:white_check_mark: program3.cpp.
 Implement an algorithm using C++ to determine if a number is prime.
-This algorithm should have two possible outputs, "Prime" if a number is prime, "Not Prime" otherwise.
+This algorithm should have two possible outputs, Prime" if a number is prime, "Not Prime" otherwise.

 <!--- branching with chars --->
-:white_check_mark: Question 7.
+:white_check_mark: program4.cpp.
 Implement an algorithm using C++ to determine if a given letter is capitalized or not.
 This algorithm should have two possible outputs, "Upper Case" if a letter is capital, "Lower Case" otherwise.

 <!--- when to not use if/elif/else --->
-:white_check_mark: Question 8.
+:white_check_mark: program5.cpp.
 Implement an algorithm using C++ to implement the following rules.
 Note that a single entry can trigger multiple rules.
 * Output 1 if the number is even.
 * Output 2 if the number is odd.
 * Output 3 if the number is evenly divisible by 2.